Online learning for an MLP using extended Kalman filtering#

 w_samples = jr.multivariate_normal(key, w_mean, w_cov, (num_samples,))

-y_samples = vmap(vmap(f, in_axes=(None, 0)), in_axes=(0, None))(w_samples, x_grid)
+y_samples = vmap(vmap(h, in_axes=(None, 0)), in_axes=(0, None))(w_samples, x_grid)

-for y_sample in y_samples:
+for j, y_sample in enumerate(y_samples):

-ax.plot(x_grid, y_sample, color="gray", alpha=0.07)
+ax.plot(x_grid, y_sample, color="gray", alpha=0.07,

 # Plot prediction on grid using filtered mean of MLP params

-# y_mean = vmap(f, in_axes=(None, 0))(w_mean, x_grid)
+# y_mean = vmap(h, in_axes=(None, 0))(w_mean, x_grid)

 y_mean = y_samples.mean(axis=0)

-ax.plot(x_grid, y_mean, linewidth=1.5, label="Prediction")
+ax.plot(x_grid, y_mean, linewidth=1.5, label=r"$h(\mu, x)$")

 ax.set_xlim(x_lim)